 Your spine specialist may order imaging tests to better determine the type of degenerative spine disease.
 Testings may include CT scan and MRIs.
 These tests can help show the soft tissue that may be affected by the disorder.

-At Banner Health, our specialists take the non-surgical approach whenever possible.
+At Banner Brain & Spine, our specialists take the non-surgical approach whenever possible.
 Our specialists will often recommend physical therapy as the first route of treatment for your degenerative spine disease.
 This will help to strengthen the muscles in your back and keep your spine and back strong.